Disclosure:

 Holiday Brunch Menu Ideas

 Hosting a holiday brunch?
-These vegetarian-friendly ideas—savory, sweet, and festive—will impress everyone at the table!
+Veggie School has some vegetarian-friendly ideas—savory, sweet, and festive—will impress everyone at the table!

 On a very active Adventist recipe swap social media group there was a last-minute request for ideas for a Christmas brunch, an innovation for busy families that have to get back to jobs, or are splitting their holiday time between relatives' homes.
 They are basically geared to be vegetarian, but might include eggs and dairy (ovo-laco vegetarian, possibly the most active dietary choice of Adventists worldwide.)